influxdata/docs-v2/content/v2.0/query-data/common-queries/_index.md

 {{% note %}}
 #### Example data variable
-Many of the examples provided in the following guides use a `data` variable, which represents a basic query which filters data by measurement and field.
+Many of the examples provided in the following guides use a `data` variable, which represents a basic query that filters data by measurement and field.
 `data` is defined as:

 ```js